FreePressUnlimited/Security_HQ/data-at-rest.md

 ### **[Encryptr](https://spideroak.com/encryptr/)**

-**WHAT**: Open source, fully encrypted password manager that allows syncing of passwords across devices.
+**WHAT**: Free, open source, fully encrypted password manager that allows syncing of passwords across devices.

 **PLATFORM**: Cross-platform.
 Works on mobile (iOS and Android) and desktop.